flamwenco/40s-wiki-backup/why.md

 That small things fit in more places is obvious and includes backpacks and small desks.
 Even with a large desk, freeing up more of it is nice.
 Many people also prefer mechanical keys over rubberized dome keys, and using fewer of the (bulkier) mechanical keys helps with portability.

 Tailoring for the needs at hand is elegant.
-If you usually type just letters, why carry around keys on the base layer for the numbers and the symbols?
+If you usually type just letters, why carry around physical keys for the numbers and the symbols?
 Expressing individuality is also a need, and smaller boards are easier and less expensive to customize than comparable larger ones.
 Some people like smaller boards with cool keycaps, cases and sound.

 Good layering can make small boards more efficient than large unlayered ones.
 Layers let keys do multiple jobs based on the other keys pressed with them, just like the standard shift key does.
 Using 'shifted' layers for more than just capital letters means many keyboard uses can be done efficiently with just the keys right next to the fingers, including writing programs or reports.
 Using a large unlayered board means reaching further for keys that layers can put right under the fingers.